prototypdigital/tailwindcss-fluid-typography/README.md

 },
 ```

-You can pass array with two values to scale betweeen them, or just a number to set a fixed value in case you need so.
+You can pass an array with two values to scale between them, or just a number to set a fixed value in case you need so.

 ```js
 {